Former SpaceX engineers raised $50 million to build a Tesla for freight trains

 Perhaps self-driving, environment-saving trains that squeeze into our existing railway infrastructure sound too good to be true.
 Indeed, anyone following railroads knows that short-haul lines have been proposed as a solution to the industry’s woes for years.
 But Soule points out that compared to building autonomous electric vehicles for highways, building and managing autonomous electric trains is far simpler.
 Because rails are simpler.
 Trains stay on a track without a steering wheel.
 They also don’t need to worry about responding to random traffic.
 Unlike roads, where pretty much anyone can drive anywhere at any time, railways are tightly controlled and scheduled.
 Truthfully, some passenger trains have driven themselves since the 1960s.
 Parallel Systems is simply pushing that autonomy to the individual car level.

 The technology isn’t ready for market yet.
-Parallel Systems has been testing a prototype since November 2020 on 50 miles of track in California.
+Parallel Systems has been testing a prototype since November 2020 in California.
 The company is currently finishing up its second-generation prototype, which it plans to begin testing this year.
 Until that testing is done, the company is declining to forecast its commercial launch.
 Though don’t be surprised to see more pilot testing, done in conjunction with railway lines, first.
 That said, if Parallel Systems can move fast enough, perhaps it can get ahead of the electric semitruck revolution.
 Tesla recently delayed the availability of its electric semi, while California has targeted 2045 for its zero-emission truck mandate.

 “There’s a lot of talk about making trucks autonomous, and a lot of talk about electric trucks.
 And many railroads are wondering what their future [is] going to look like when those are realities,” Soule says.
 “We think trucks are going to stay, but what we’re doing is trying to shift the balance.”